How To Write Blog Headlines and Subheadings

 How To Format Subheadings

-Unless otherwise specified in the Style Guide, subheadings should be formatted using the Heading 2 tag within the Paragraph Formatting icon in the Article Writing Window.
+Unless otherwise specified in the Style Guide, format your subheadings using the Heading 2 tag within the Paragraph Formatting icon in the Article Writing window.

-All subheadings should be formatted with the title tag hierarchy, meaning when you use a subheading within a subheading, it should be formatted with a smaller heading format.
+Use the title tag hierarchy when formatting subheadings, meaning when you use a subheading within a subheading, you would use a smaller heading format.
 For most articles, you only need to use H2s, but if you need to further separate an H2 with a lot of content, you can use Heading 3s, followed by Heading 4s.

 Here's an example: